Utilitek Systems, Inc.

 “We have used Mentor tools for HDI many times and we did not worry about it…it was just a given that they would work properly.”

 Utilitek Systems, Inc. has been helping maximize customers' productivity since 1986.
-We are a group of Electrical Engineers with extensive analog and digital hardware design experience.
-In addition we also have extensive experience developing CAE software.
-Our unique coupling of this experience with our expertise with Mentor Graphics software enables us to deliver outstanding products and services to you.
+We are a group of electrical engineers with expertise in developing CAE software andextensive analog and digital hardware design experience.
+Coupling this experience with our expertise with Mentor Graphics software enables us to deliver outstanding products and services.